 The procedures for Payment in Full are outlined below.
-For details on Installment Payment Plans, please see the Schedule of Courses publication, or visit MyUH.
+For details on the UH Installment Payment Plan, please visit MyUH or go to http://myuhinfo.hawaii.edu/object/paymentfaq.html to view UH Installment Payment Plan FAQs.

 For Payment in Full